jbest/regex-repo/README.md

 This project is in a very early stage and will rely on the contributions of regexperts (hello iDigBio Hackathoners).

 [Here](/docs/repo-contents.md) is a sample of how the contents of the repository might be displayed.
-This document is generated in the build and test process (see below).
+This document is generated in the build process (see below).

 ### Requirements for building and testing
 Python - http://www.python.org